Ryan378-code/ryan1_2025/index.md

 </head>
 <body>
     <div>
-        <p>The first button takes you to the official Skittles website.
+        <p>The first button will take you to the official Skittles website.
 The other is a mystery.
 Click it and find out what's in it!</p>
     </div>
     <div>
         <button>This button doesn't do anything. :]</button>